Enhancing Inverse Reinforcement Learning through Encoding Dynamic Information in Reward Shaping: Abstract

 \section{Abstract}

-In this paper, we aim to tackle the limitation of the Adversarial Inverse Reinforcement Learning (AIRL) method in stochastic environments where theoretical results cannot hold and performance is degraded.
-To address this issue, we propose a novel method which infuses the dynamics information into the reward shaping with the theoretical guarantee for the induced optimal policy in the stochastic environments.
-Incorporating our novel model-enhanced rewards, we present a novel Model-Enhanced AIRL framework, which integrates transition model estimation directly into reward shaping.
-Furthermore, we provide a comprehensive theoretical analysis of the reward error bound and performance difference bound for our method.
-The experimental results in MuJoCo benchmarks show that our method can achieve superior performance in stochastic environments and competitive performance in deterministic environments, with significant improvement in sample efficiency, compared to existing baselines.
+Adversarial-based inverse reinforcement learning (IRL) has shown promising results using reward shaping under deterministic settings, but it struggles in stochastic environments.
+To address this issue, we propose a novel maximum causal entropy based off-policy IRL method with transition-aware reward shaping framework.
+Our method integrates transition model estimation directly to learn stochastic-invariant rewards.
+We conduct a thorough theoretical analysis, establishing bounds on reward error and performance differences to validate the effectiveness of our method.
+The experimental results in continuous locomotion tasks (MuJoCo) show that our method can achieve superior performance in stochastic environments and competitive performance in deterministic environments, with significant improvement in sample efficiency, compared to existing baselines.
+Additionally, we extend our framework to high-dimensional vision-based tasks, where our method shows promising results on multiple stochastic Atari games.
+These results demonstrate that embedding transition awareness into reward learning is critical for robust IRL in realistic stochastic settings.